Nat Thaipun

-Nathale Thaipun (born 1995–1996) is an Australian television cook and barista.
+Nathale Thaipun (born 1995–1996) is an Australian television chef and barista.
 She was the winner of MasterChef Australia series 16 in 2024.

 Early life

-Nathale Thaipun was born in 1995–1996 to Thai parents and raised in regional Victoria.
+Thaipun was born in 1995–1996 to Thai parents and raised in regional Victoria.
 She boarded at Geelong Grammar School, where she was the Athletics Captain.
 Her parents, Han and Nutsiree, were restaurateurs, so she was exposed to the world of cooking from an early age.
 When her parents were running the restaurant, she and her two brothers learned to cook for themselves.